Interested in studying abroad? UCSB offers summer, semester, and year-long study abroad oppotunities through the Education Abroad Program (EAP).

 Can I petition classes to fulfill specific major/minor requirements?

 Yes.
 If you want a course to count toward your major or minor, you need to submit a petition in the Undergraduate Advising office in Phelps 4206C.
-It is important to note that Span 100 and 102L are courses for which you are not likely to find equivalents abroad due to their general and introductory nature.
+It is important to note that Span 30 and 100 are courses for which you are not likely to find equivalents abroad due to their general and introductory nature.
 Please talk to the undergraduate advisor in Phelps 4206C- preferably before you go abroad- to find out if a course will count toward your major or minor.
-Remember, you need to take at least 20 UD units towards the major in residence at UCSB and at least 12 UD units towards the minor in residence at UCSB.

 What if the class is literature or linguistics but not exactly like something offered at UCSB?